David-Myeonghan/airbnb-clone/README.md

 # Project

-A project consists of several applications.
+- A project consists of several applications.
  Airbnb = Room Management + Review + Users + etc.

+1. Create several applications first.
-Describe an application in one sentence, not using 'and'.
+- Describe an application in one sentence, not using 'and'.
+(Divide and Conquer)
-Divide and Conquer.

-Create several applications first.

 - An application name should be plural, not singular. (rooms, users, reviews, conversations, lists, reservations)

-User application substitues the default admin
+2. User application substitues the default admin
 - Customising the admin panel using user app model. (+bio)

 # Git

-git add .
+- git add .
-git commit -m "New"
+- git commit -m "New"
-git push origin master
+- git push origin master

-# 3.2
+# 3. User App
 - Installed Pillow
 - No need to make migrations and migrate when models are changed. forms are just changed.
 - Instead, need to migrate when fields are added